Paul Annacone: Coaching

 Annacone achieved even greater success as Pete Sampras's long-time coach.
+Initially hired to coach Sampras while his current coach Tim Gullikson recovered from a brain tumour, Gullikson educated and mentored Annacone on how to coach Sampras for fifteen months while he battled with brain cancer.

 The two worked together from January 1995 until December 2001, and again from July 2002 until Sampras' retirement.
-From December 2001 to January 2003 Annacone was Managing Director of the United States Tennis Association High Performance Program.
+From December 2001 to January 2003 Annacone was managing director of the United States Tennis Association High Performance Program.
 He coached Tim Henman, beginning at the Paris Masters in 2003 (which Henman won) until the end of Henman's career in September 2007.

 Annacone became the Lawn Tennis Association's Head Coach in November 2006.
 He also became Great Britain Davis Cup team coach in April 2008, following the resignation of Peter Lundgren, while staying on with the LTA.
-Under his control the team lost in the 2008 Davis Cup World Group Play-offs against Austria.
+Under his control the team lost in the 2008 Davis Cup World Group play-offs against Austria.
 The following year they got relegated to Group II.
 In May 2010, Annacone announced his official departure from November 2010 onwards from the LTA and the British Davis Cup team after losing to Lithuania in Group II first round.

-Paul Annacone was hired by Roger Federer to be his full-time coach on August 28, 2010 after a successful one-month trial period.
+Paul Annacone was hired by Roger Federer to be his full-time coach on August 28, 2010, after a successful one-month trial period.
 Annacone led Federer to two straight year-end championship in 2010 and 2011, a return to the world No. 1 ranking, and his seventh Wimbledon Championships.

 In 2006 Annacone released the Paul Annacone Tactical Tennis DVD Series; a 4-DVD collection that demonstrates the strategies used by the pros in actual match situations.
 Attack the All-Court Player, Beat the Baseliner, Know Your Own Game, and Neutralize the Net-Rusher present numerous scenarios along with drills and practice games for improving match-specific strategy on both sides of the net.

 In 2013, Annacone became a resident coach at ProTennisCoach.com – an online professional coaching site.

 In November 2013, it was announced that Annacone had begun working with American rising star Sloane Stephens on a trial basis.
 She was ranked the world's number-12-player at the time.
 However, the two ended the relationship in July 2014.

 Annacone is also involved with PlaySight Interactive, a sports technology company, where he works together with Darren Cahill on the Coaching and Player Development team.

 In 2017, Annacone joined Stan Wawrinka's team for the grass court swing.
-For the 2018 season Annacone coached Taylor Fritz.
+Since the 2018 season Annacone has been coaching Taylor Fritz.